gabenespoli/dotfiles/keymap.md

 ### Quote/Escape Layer

-Function keys, number row and a number pad, and some brackets and math symbols.
+Function keys, brackets, quotes, and some media keys.
+Also a closer number row and some math symbols.
 This layer can be triggered using either `'` or `Esc`.

 ```
 ,------,------,------,------,------,------,------,------,------,------,------,------,------,------------,